2014-15 Tuition and Fees Schedule

 of six credit hours to be considered for financial assistance.
 Priority consideration is given to those who submit their financial aid application by May 1.

-With the exception of the Church Partnership Grant, all
+With the exception of the Church Scholarship Promise, all

 - Master of Arts in Teaching Grant